godspeedsystems/gs-documentation/docs/saarthi/features/shell-integration.md

 #### Inherit environment variables
-![Inherit environment variables checkbox](/img/shell-integration/shell-integration-11.png) This setting controls whether Saarthi's terminal sessions use the same environment variables (like `PATH`, API keys, etc.) as your main VSCode/Cursor environment.
+![Inherit environment variables checkbox](/img/shell-integration/shell-integration-11.png) This setting controls whether Saarthi's terminal sessions use the same environment variables (like `PATH`, API keys, etc.) as your main VSCode environment.
 It directly mirrors the VSCode global setting [`terminal.integrated.inheritEnv`](https://code.visualstudio.com/docs/editor/integrated-terminal#_inherit-environment-variables).
 Keep this enabled (default for VSCode) if you want Saarthi commands to operate with the same context and tools available in your regular VSCode terminal.
 Consider disabling it only if you need a completely clean, isolated environment for Saarthi's terminal tasks or are troubleshooting complex environment variable conflicts.

 ### Runtime Environment
 On macOS (and possibly other operating systems) the environment provided to VSCode, and consequently Saarthi, can differ depending on how VSCode is launched.